vbookshelf/Mammogram-Mass-Analyzer/README.md

 # Mammogram Mass Analyzer
-A free desktop computer aided diagnosis (CAD) tool that uses computer vision to detect and localize masses on full field digital mammograms.
+This is a free desktop computer aided diagnosis (CAD) tool that uses computer vision to detect and localize masses on full field digital mammograms.
-This is a flask app that's running on the desktop.
+It's a flask app that's running on the desktop.

-My aim was to create a proof of concept for a free desktop computer aided diagnosis (CAD) system that could be used anywhere.
+My aim was to create a proof of concept for a free desktop computer aided diagnosis (CAD) system that could be used as an aid when diagnosing breast cancer.
 Unlike a web app, this tool does not need an internet connection and there are no monthly server rental costs.
 I think a desktop tool like this could be helpful to radiologists in private practice and to medical non-profits that work in remote areas.

 [ REPO UNDER CONSTRUCTION ]